DomJWise/ooRexxDebugger/README.md

   -  Single step or run to next breakpoint (or the end of the program)
   -  Break button to interrupt running code or set an automatic breakpoint for when the next line of traceable code is hit
   -  Toggling of breakpoints in an active session
-- Watch windows for display of simple variables and drilldown into most collection types
+- Watch windows for display of variables with drilldown into object collections (**)
 - Presetting of breakpoints in the Rexx source by adding  empty comments (/**/) at the start of traceable lines.

 (*) Note that the debugger is built around the interactive trace framework included with ooRexx so can only pause where that framework would pause.
 Some statements are hit at all, other statements only once.
 The Rexx documentation provides information on which instructions will pause during interactive tracing, used to guide the "hit" likelihood indicator when setting breakpoints but this may notalways be 100% accurate.

+(**) The collection classes which can have any object type as an index (Bag, Set, Table, IdentityTable, Relation) can be opened in a Watch window but it is not currently possible to drill down any further into the objects contained in these collections

 The ooRexx tracing framework pauses for feedback after executing an instruction, not before.
 If you want to see the value of a variable just before a particular line which changes that variable you need to check the value before stepping or running to that line.
 This behaviour also means that instructions which change the control flow of a program (e.g. call) will not pause on that statement unless and until control is returned there e.g. by a return from a called function